Fast Weakly Supervised Action Segmentation Using Mutual Consistency: Introduction

-The production, availability, and consumption of video data is increasing every day at an exponential rate.
-With such growth comes the need to analyze, monitor, annotate and learn from this huge amount of often publicly available data.
-The computer vision community has therefore shown great interest in video data and approaches for action recognition on trimmed video clips have shown remarkable results in recent years~\cite{twostream,i3d,fayyazetal,T3D,HVU,nonlocal,slowfast}.
-Although these results on trimmed video clips are important, in many real-world scenarios, we are often faced with untrimmed videos that contain multiple actions with different lengths.
+\IEEEPARstart{T}{he} production, availability, and consumption of video data is increasing every day at an exponential rate.
+With such growth comes the need to analyze, monitor, annotate, and learn from this huge amount of often publicly available data.
+The research community has therefore shown great interest in video data and approaches for action recognition on trimmed video clips have shown remarkable results in recent years~\cite{twostream,i3d,fayyazetal,T3D,HVU,nonlocal,slowfast}.
+Although these results on trimmed video clips are important, in many real-world scenarios we are often faced with untrimmed videos that contain multiple actions with different lengths~\cite{kuehne2016end,MS-TCN,lea2017temporal,zhao2017temporal}.

-Action segmentation is the task of temporally segmenting untrimmed videos with a label for every frame~\cite{kuehne2016end,MS-TCN,lea2017temporal,zhao2017temporal}.
-Since annotating exact temporal boundaries of actions in long videos is very cumbersome and costly, action segmentation approaches that can utilize weaker types of supervision are important.

-A popular type of weak supervision is transcripts ~\cite{ectc,richard2017weakly,richard2018nnviterbi,isba,d3tw,CDFL}, which provide for each video in the training set, an ordered list of actions.
-To learn from transcript weak supervision, previous approaches try to align the transcripts to the training videos, \ie, they infer a frame-wise labeling of each training video based on the provided transcripts.
-This alignment is used as the pseudo ground truth for training.
+Since annotating exact temporal boundaries of actions in long videos is cumbersome and costly, action segmentation approaches that can utilize weaker types of supervision are important.
+In particular ordered lists of actions such as \emph{spoon powder - pour milk - stir milk}, which are termed transcripts and describe the order of the actions as they occur in a training video but not when they occur, are a popular type of weak supervision~\cite{ectc,richard2017weakly,richard2018nnviterbi,isba,d3tw,CDFL}.
+To learn from transcripts, previous approaches try to align the transcripts to the training videos, \emph{i.e}., they infer frame-wise labels of each training video based on the provided transcripts.
+This alignment is then used as the pseudo ground truth for training.
 For the transcript alignment, the Viterbi algorithm is commonly used.
-The Viterbi algorithm takes the frame-wise class probabilities of a video, which are estimated by the observation model, to estimate a path of frame labels that do not violate the action order of the given transcript.
+It takes the estimated frame-wise class probabilities of a video and finds the best sequence of frame labels that does not violate the action order of the given transcript.
 While~\cite{richard2017weakly,isba} perform the alignment after each epoch for all training videos, \cite{richard2018nnviterbi,CDFL} apply it at each iteration to a single video.